abhaysp95/battery-status/README.md

 This script is the wrapper script for `alert_battery.sh` script, which means after setting the critical level with the `alert_battery.sh` script, run this script.

-You should provide this script to `.xinitrc` or some other sort of startup uitility and this will the run the above script in loop.
+You should provide this script to `.xinitrc` or some other sort of startup utility and this will the run the above script in loop.

 But, if you just want to display only critical state, don't use this script, use `alert_battery.sh` (without any arg).